 Additionally, the examiner will perform a variety of physical examinations including, but not limited to, physical appearance, mouth and throat, lungs and chest, spine, and neurological function.

 What to Expect

-The DOT physical covers a wide range of categories including general appearance, vision, hearing, vascular, and neurological tests.
+The DOT physical covers a wide range of categories, including general appearance, vision, hearing, vascular, and neurological tests.
 The examination should take approximately 45 minutes to complete.
 After the appointment, the examiner determines if you are fit for work.
 If you fail the examination, talk with your medical examiner about your disqualifying condition and determine if there is a way to improve the condition.
 The DOT has several driver exemption programs for disabilities like vision, hearing, or diabetes.
-Your doctor can help you decide if you are eligible for any of the programs.
+Your doctor can help you decide if you are eligible for any program.

-Your Medical Exam and Commercial Motor Vehicle Certification is generally valid for 24 months, but examiners may issue certificates for less than 24 months to monitor conditions like high blood pressure and diabetes.
+Your Medical Exam and Commercial Motor Vehicle Certification are generally valid for 24 months.
+Still, examiners may issue certificates for less than 24 months to monitor conditions like high blood pressure and diabetes.

 How Can We Help?